punteney/tutorial-django/pushing-live.rst

 * **push**, as mentioned above, will update all the project requirements installing newer versions and adding any new modules, it will also run the syncdb command updating the database with any new tables.
 Then finally restart the servers (not the physical servers, but the software servers, ).
 * **push_quick** will pull the newest version of the project code, but does not try to install or upgrade the project requirements or run syncdb.
 Once completed it also only reloads the servers that need to be reloaded for a code change.

-If new requirements have been added to the project or there are new apps/database tables, or if I'm unsure if there have been changes I will use 'push'.
-Otherwise, I use push_quick as it's quicker and the server restarts are a bit quicker and cleaner.
+If new requirements have been added to the project or there are new apps/database tables, or if unsure if there have been changes use 'push'.
+Otherwise, use push_quick as it's quicker and the server restarts are a bit quicker and cleaner.

 Test
 ^^^^^^^^^^^^^^^